My Hyperflexibility Was The Root Of So Many More Problems

 For Amy and Ellie too, hormone treatment – the combined contraceptive pill in Amy’s case, and the implant and progesterone-only (mini) pill in Ellie’s – has helped with symptom management.
 “I’ve been on the pill for 20 years, and any attempt to come off it has meant my pain increased, my bowels got worse, so there’s definitely a hormonal component to whatever’s going on for me,” Amy says.

-These treatments work by stabilizing hormone levels throughout the month, Dr. Reinhold explains, as people with hEDS appear to be particularly sensitive to fluctuations in the hormone progesterone.
+These treatments work by stabilising hormone levels throughout the month, Dr Reinhold explains, as people with hEDS appear to be particularly sensitive to fluctuations in the hormone progesterone.
 However, as is so often the way when it comes to hormonal treatments, they don’t work so well for everyone.

 AdvertisementADVERTISEMENT